ManimCommunity/manim/docs/source/contributing/development.rst

   a look at the built HTML files to see whether the formatting of the documentation you added looks as you intended.
 You can build the documentation locally by running ``make html`` from the ``docs`` directory.
 Make sure you have `Graphviz <https://graphviz.org/>`_ installed locally in order to build the inheritance diagrams.
+See :doc:`docs` for more information.

 Finally, if the pipeline passes and you are satisfied with your changes: wait for feedback and iterate over any requested changes.
 You will likely be asked to